 The best way to clean leather furniture is to do it gently, the gentler your cleaning method the better.
-Leather is a very forgiving material anyway.
+Leather is a very forgiving material.
 The least bit of care goes a long way.

 Stains happen, and so does dust and dirt.
 However, using harsh cleansers can leave worse stains on leather which is counterproductive, and often hard to correct.
 This is especially true for aniline leather which can become stained easily as it does not have a protective layer on top.

-It is important to save your furniture manufacturer's instructions and follow them for the care and cleaning of your leather furniture.
-These instructions are targeted towards the specific type of leather that was used in your furniture.
+Save your furniture manufacturer's instructions and follow them for the care and cleaning of your leather furniture.
+Those instructions are targeted towards the specific type of leather that was used in your furniture.
 If you have lost the instructions, you can always send for them.
 Ask your furniture retailer, or contact the manufacturer.
 It is very helpful to have them when there are difficult stains on your upholstery.